EinsteinToolkit/et2022uidaho/_lectures/15-Tutorial3/index.md

 ---
 layout: default
 usemathjax: true
-title: Tutorial: TBA
+title: "Tutorial: TBA"
-author: Tanmayee Gupte (<font color='orange'>Confirmation pending</font>)
+author: TBA
-institution: Rochester Institute of Technology
+institution: TBA
 # upload your slides as slides.pdf
 # upload your recorded talk as recording.mp4
 # all other files in this directory will show up as "additional files"